english1234/vstcm/README.md

 - programmable IR remote control buttons
 - extra pots to control X & Y position
 - several power source options, either USB, or external 5V/9V/12V
-- an upgrade to the Teensy 4.1 for more power
+- an upgrade to the Teensy 4.1 for more power (eg >800Mhz as opposed to 120Mhz for the Teensy 3.2)

 ![testscreen1](http://robinchampion.com/vstcm/testscreen2.jpg)